Reviewing Your Basic Insurance Needs

 There are two basic types of disability coverage: short term (anywhere from 12 weeks to a year) and long term (more than a year).
 An important element of disability coverage is the waiting period before benefits are paid.
 For short-term disability, the waiting period is generally seven to 14 days.
 For long-term disability, it can be anywhere from 30 days to a year.
 If being unable to work for a limited period of time would not seriously jeopardize your business, you can decrease your premiums by choosing a longer waiting period.
 Another optional add-on is "business overhead" insurance, which pays for ongoing business expenses, such as office rental, loan payments and employee salaries if the business owner is disabled and unable to generate income.

-Excerpted from The Small Business Encyclopedia, Start Your Own Business and Entrepreneur magazine.
+Excerpted from The Small Business Encyclopedia, Start Your Own Business and Entrepreneur magazine ("Needs to Know").
 All information is intended to be general in nature, without regard to specific geographical areas or circumstances, and should only be relied upon after consulting an appropriate expert, such as an insurance agent.